 Reagan’s leadership led to a massive increase in American military spending, as well as research into new and better weapons.
-The United States isolated the Soviets from the rest of the world economy, and helped drive down oil prices.
-Without oil revenue to support the economy, the Soviet Union began to crumble.
+The United States isolated the Soviets from the global economy and helped drive down oil prices.
+Without oil revenues, the Soviet Union began to crumble.

 4. Guns and Butter

-Stalin’s “Five Year Plans” were almost entirely driven by a need to increase the production of capital goods for the nation.
-The Soviet Union needed to industrialize to compete with the rest of the world, and they funneled all available resources into this goal.
-The Politburo never changed direction to increase the availability of consumer goods.
-Economic shortages undermined the argument for the superiority of the Soviet system, and the people cried out for a revolution.
+Stalin’s “Five Year Plans” were almost entirely driven by a need to increase the production of strategic goods for the nation.
+The Soviet Union funneled all its available resources into industrialization to compete with the rest of the world.
+Economic shortages undermined the argument for the superiority of the Soviet system.
+The people cried out for a revolution.

 5. Nationalist Movements

-The fall of the Soviet Union can also be linked to the structure of the nation itself.
-The Soviet Union was a nation composed of 15 radically different republics.
+The Soviet Union was composed of 15 radically different republics.
 Across the nation there were dozens of ethnicities, languages, and cultures, many of which were incompatible with each other.
 Bullying of ethnic minorities by the Russian majority created tensions along the outlying provinces.